plinkysynth/plinky-site/src/routes/docs/posts/manual.md

 # The Expander
-the Plinky Expander is a 4HP Eurorack module that adds a bunch of funtionality to Plinky, mostly to interface even better with the rest of your Eurorack setup.
+The Plinky Expander is a 4HP Eurorack module that adds a bunch of funtionality to Plinky, mostly to interface even better with the rest of your Eurorack setup.
 The following features will be included in the first version of the firmware:
 #### TRS Midi Input
 Gate and 1v/oct MIDI input, both Korg and Arturia standards (A and B) are supported.
 #### TRS Midi Output